 Elizabeth Holmes –The Revolutionary Billionaire College Dropout

-Elizabeth Holmes is a standout member of the new-edition of the Forbes billionaire list.
+Elizabeth Holmes is an exceptional member of the new-edition of the Forbes billionaire list.
 Elizabeth Holmes is worth $4.5 billion at just 30 years old.
 Although her success story is a risky one, it could be inspiring to those who do not see the need of going to college.

-Elizabeth Holmes dropped out of Stanford University in her sophomore year (2003) as a chemical engineering student, and used her tuition money to establish her company.
+Elizabeth Holmes dropped out of Stanford University in her sophomore year in 2003, as a chemical engineering student, and used her tuition money to establish her company.

 Elizabeth Holmes reportedly “labored in secret” for almost a decade while developing a revolutionary new blood-testing technology.
 She took her findings public in 2003 and founded Theranos.
 Theranos has announced partnerships with Walgreens and other major drugstores in the US to bring the new type of blood testing to consumers.